charanteja/amazon-reviews/README.md

 It will create a fat jar inside `target` folder

+### Running the project locally
+To proceed with next steps, it is assumed there is running hadoop cluster at `hdfs://localhost:9000/`
 ### Submit Spark Jobs
-You can submit spark jobs using this syntax
+Once you have the assembly jar, you can submit spark jobs using this syntax.
+Other examples can be found [here](kubernetes/charts/config)

-For example, to run spark job:
+For example, to run load reviews spark job:
 ```
    bin/spark-submit \
      --class org.amazon.reviews.load.LoadReviews \